 Some Useful Tips For Sharpening a Seam Ripper

-Just like we said before, the protective cap that comes with the seam ripper is quite handy when it comes to protecting you and your sewing project from unwanted situations.
-Also, this cover protects the pointed section from falling and getting dull.
+Just like we said before, using the protective cap that comes with the seam ripper will protect the seam ripper, keeping it sharper for longer.
+This cover protects the pointed section from falling and getting dull.

 Here are some other tips regarding your seam ripper as well as the sharpening process that might come in handy in all of your sewing projects:

-- Oiling the top of the seam ripper before sharpening might provide a good result.
-It will not require too much oil, just a few drops would be more than enough.
+- Oiling the top of the seam ripper before sharpening can provide a good result.
+It will not require too much oil, just a small drop would be more than enough.

-- Instead of pencil and steel wool, you can also try using sandpaper wrapped around chopsticks and have the same outcome.
-This particular option is preferable when you do not have steel wool available around you.
+- Instead of pencil and steel wool, you can also try using sandpaper wrapped around chopsticks or a pencil to sharpen the seam ripper.
+This may be an option if you do not have any steel wool on hand.

-- Some random sharpening steel that is used to sharpen kitchen knives in the kitchen might also work on such occasions.
+- A sharpening steel that is used to sharpen kitchen knives in the kitchen might also work on a seam ripper but will also be difficult due to the small size of a seam ripper.

 Frequently Asked Questions and Answers